 With miles of groomed and back country cross-country ski trails, the Lake George Area offers terrain for classic and skate skiers of all ability levels.
 Explore snowy trails that wind through stands of hemlock and birch, or paths that hug the bank of the Hudson River.
 Spend a winter day gliding over frozen ponds and lakes or perfect your technique at night along the lit trails of a city park.

-Opening for winter 2016-2017 is a new Nordic ski area at the North Creek Ski Bowl.
-The facility, which is adjacent to Gore Mountain, boasts a 4.24-kilometer network of trails with grooming, snow making and lights.
+The North Creek Ski Bowl, which is adjacent to Gore Mountain, boasts a 4.24-kilometer network of trails with grooming, snow making, and lights.

 In an average winter, the snowpack in the Lake George Area can exceed five feet.
 Combine this with a snowmobile trail system that connects the communities of Warren County and you are in prime snow machine country.
 Four local snowmobile clubs maintain more than 200 miles of connected trails across public and private lands through forests, up mountainsides and along riverbanks with breathtaking scenery.